fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8b.md

 npm install --save react-apollo@3.0.0-beta.2
 ```

-There is currently (22.6.2019) no documentation how to use Apollo hooks, [this blog](https://moonhighway.com/apollo-hooks) is one of the rare examples fonud by google.
+There is currently (22.6.2019) no documentation how to use Apollo hooks, [this blog](https://moonhighway.com/apollo-hooks) is one of the rare examples found by Google.

 A small change is needed to _index.js_ after the new version is installed: